Build multi-modal AI applications using our new open-source Vision AI SDK.

 For testing you can join the call on our web-app:

 On your Android device, you'll see the text update to 2 participants.
-Let's keep the browser tab open as you go through the tutorial.
+Keep the browser tab open so you can continue testing changes in the next steps.

-In this next step, we're going to render the local & remote participant video feeds.
+In this next step, we will render the local & remote participant video feeds.

 In the MainActivity.kt file, replace the code inside VideoTheme with the example below: